Health & Biohacking

 You refuse to lose without a fight.

-Muscle isn’t just “a look”.
-It’s an organ that plays a major role in energy management and physical capacity.
+Muscle is not just “a shape”.
+It is an organ that plays a major role in energy management and effort.

 You can sum it up like this: